jabranham/personal-website/content/post/using-pandoc-export-to-word.md

 If you are not in the right folder, you may see different files.
 You can quit the window and try again.
 If it still doesn't work, you can use the `cd` command to navigate your file structure.
 Pandoc has a good introduction on how to do that [in Step 3 on their guide](http://pandoc.org/getting-started.html).

+If you're interested in learning more about the terminal and how to use it, there are tons of tutorials online.
+You can google around to fine many.
+For example, [code academy](https://www.codecademy.com/learn/learn-the-command-line) has one.
+And there's a kinda RPG-like one [here](http://www.mprat.org/Terminus/)

 # Step 2: Convert to Word/docx
 Once you have a terminal/powershell open in the right folder (i.e. you see your markdown/latex file when you `ls`), we can convert to a Word document.
 Here's how we do that.
 If you're writing with markdown instead of latex, you use the same commands but your document will be named something like "my-document.md" instead of "my-document.tex"